-MY EARLY LIFE
+MY EARLY LIFE:

 Despite this apparent tranquility, there were macro economic factors playing out at the time, with huge impact on the region, about which I was blissfully unaware.
 These were the heady days of post-war expansion and a nuclear power plant was being constructed at Dounreay, a short distance away to the west of Thurso.

-This facility was destined to produce electricity for export into the national grid to consumers in the south.
-Apart from creating employment to construct and commission the new atomic power plant, there was also heavy demand for labour to build new infrastructure, such as dormitories, houses, new high school and technical college, all needed to cope with the rapid influx of people into the town.
+This facility was destined to produce electricity for export via the national grid to consumers in the south.
+Apart from creating employment to construct and commission the new atomic power plant, there was heavy demand for labour to build new infrastructure, such as dormitories, houses, new high school and technical college, all needed to cope with the rapid influx of people into the town.

 It did not seem any great deal at the time but in the space of less than a decade from the first “energy rush”, there was another rallying in my favour to open up opportunity for a long career in oil and gas projects.